ART OF ANDAMENTO CURRICULUM

 Building on classical techniques from Level 1, this level advances towards contemporary mosaic andamento in a sequential manner, presenting technical challenges for all levels of experience.

-Level 2 is currently being filmed and produced for re-release in early 2025.
+Level 2 is currently being filmed and produced for re-release in MARCH 2025.

 LEVEL 3 : COLOUR THEORY IMMERSION